Izardo/pands-project-2021/README.md

 #### Describing the data <a name="Describe"></a>

 The describe() function, from the pandas library, outputs a basic statistical summary of the columns in our DataFrame, grouping them by the 'species' attribute.
 [5] Specifically, this method returns the: count, mean (or average), standard deviation, minimum value, lower quartile (25th percentile), median (50th percentile), upper quartile (75 percentile) and maximum value.
 This type of analysis is univariate as we are only observing the values of individual attributes and not the relationship between them.
-The following screenshots is the output of the describe() method on our data:
+The following screenshots show the output of the describe() method on our data.
 ```
 describe(df)
 ```